-PROMOTING BRITISH VALUES AT ELAINE PRIMARY SCHOOL AND NURSERY
+PROMOTING OUR VALUES AT ELAINE PRIMARY SCHOOL AND NURSERY

 The Government set out its definition of British values in the 2011 Prevent Strategy, and these values were reiterated in 2014.
 At Elaine, British values are reinforced regularly and in the following ways: